stat824/stat824.github.io/content/docs/ms1/js.md

 $$

-It is worth noting that $\frac{2}{n}$ is independent of the dimension $p$, so in high dimensions the optimal shrinkage estimator performs very closely to the James-Stein estimator.
+It is worth noting that $\frac{2}{n}$ is independent of the dimension $p$, so even in high dimensions the James-Stein estimator performs very closely to the optimal shrinkage estimator as long as the sample size is sufficiently large.